We’re Suffering From Bad Road, Rain- Gwagwalada Traders Beg Gov’t – The Whistler Newspaper

 He said, “We, the okada riders, can stay 3 to 4 days without passing through this road.
 In fact, even if there’s no rain, we feel discouraged to still pass here due to the potholes.

-“Some of my customers will say instead of them to pass this road, let them go elsewhere, it’s better for them to be cheated elsewhere than coming through this road to refill gas again.
+Abdul, a gas seller also said “Some of my customers will say instead of them to pass this road, let them go elsewhere, it’s better for them to be cheated there than coming through this road to refill gas again.

+“Some customers who are helpful will tell me to go and carry their cylinder from their house, refill, and return it for them.
+They said they can’t pass this road.
+Most car owners got their bumpers removed or engines knocked.”

 Responding to the cries of the traders, Abubakar Giri, chairman of Gwagwalada Area Council, told THE WHISTLER in a phone conversation that the road is not a council road.